SchrodingerBear/Dreamy-Duel/README.md

 This project is built using frontend languages including HTML, CSS, and JavaScript.

-## Video Demo
+## Demo

-Check out this [video demo](https://schrodingerbear.github.io/tictactoe-menu.html) to see Tic Tac Toe in action!
+Check out here [Play Game](https://schrodingerbear.github.io/tictactoe-menu.html) to see Tic Tac Toe in action!

 ## Get Started